-For all selected CAC Large 60 companies, we included 98 CEO and chairperson of the supervisory board.
+For all selected CAC Large 60 companies, we included 98 CEOs and chairperson of the supervisory board.

-2) Second criterion: Other large companies (non-listed) or state-controlled/owned enterprises
+2) First criterion 2.b.: Other large companies (non-listed) or state-controlled enterprises

 For the WED project, we took into consideration companies, whatever their legal status, with an operating revenue (Turnover) of at least 5.848 billion of USD and a number of employees above 22,186 workers in 2020.
 We selected 26 chairpersons, CEOs or managing directors (for the subsidiaries of multinational corporations).
-For the French case, this criterion captures mutual insurance companies, privately-owned chains of supermarkets, as well as large state-controlled companies.
+For the French case, this criterion captures, among other firms, mutual insurance companies, privately-owned chains of supermarkets, as well as large state-controlled companies.